ianhawe/Sparta-Project-1/README.md

+# Homework title
-Description
+### Description
 Sparta-Project-1, is a JavaScript based game, using canvas.
 Whilst formating with HTML and CSS.
 This game is called Odyssey, which tends to describe a long adventurous journey.

-Languages used:
+### Languages used
+* HTML
+* CSS

-HTML, CSS, JavaScript
+* JavaScript

-How to download
+### How to download

-To download a copy click on 'clone or download' and you can download it as a zip file.
-Once that is done, unzip it and open up index.html.
+1. To download a copy click on 'clone or download' and you can download it as a zip file.
+2. Once that is done,
+3. Unzip the file
+4. Open up the file index.html

+# Alternative
+1. If you choose to clone it go into your terminal.
+2. Create a directory
-If you choose to clone it go into your terminal, create a directory, and type git clone followed by the link obtained via opening 'clone or download'.
-This should make copy to a directory of your choice.
+3. Type git clone followed by the link obtained via opening 'clone or download'

-You can view the page here https://ianhawe.github.io/Sparta-Project-1/.

-Challenges
+4. This will make copy to the directory you're in.
+5. Go to that directory
+6. Open index.html

+### Challenges (you can include images and code block here)
-Some of the more basic elements of this project became very time draining.
+1. Some of the more basic elements of this project became very time draining.
 Such as using 'e' in a function to declare the function as an event function.
-Another example of this is not having return values in functions, that I needed to use in order to perform Pythagorean theorem on.

-Other then that, A little bit of collision detection seemed to mess me up for time.
+This led to player movement issues.
+2. Collision detection - This was what my main problem was, this was both for player, and balls which bounce around.
+This also included the finish line.

+### Learning points
+1. A better nderstanding of JavaScript
+2. Understanding of collision between objects
+3. A Better understanding of event listeners in JavaScript